 Adding central air conditioning and ductwork is a big investment to make in your home.
 You may be hesitant to replace your old system because of the cost involved or concerns over how it will affect an older home.
-However, when done properly, retrofitting an older home with a central air system pays dividends in improved comfort levels and, because they’re more energy-efficient, helps cut costs on your electric bill.
+However, when done properly, retrofitting an older home with a central air system pays dividends in improved comfort levels.
+It will improve your air flow.
+And they’re more energy-efficient.
+So they will help to cut costs on your electric bill.

 Here are the steps involved in adding a central air conditioning system plus ductwork to an older home.

 You should always choose an HVAC contractor carefully.
+Choose a professional with the appropriate HVAC equipment to get the job done smoothly.
 More so, if you don’t want an HVAC installation to damage or change the character of an older home.
 Unfortunately, there are a lot of HVAC contractors in Las Vegas who are poorly qualified.
 Some are unscrupulous and will cut corners to increase their profit on a job.
 That’s why it’s important to do some research before hiring a contractor.

 Contractors in Nevada must be state-licensed.
-Always check that the contractor is licensed and can prove that they employ trained HVAC technicians.
+Always choose a licensed contractor that can prove they employ trained HVAC technicians.
 Next, check that they offer a warranty on equipment and parts and a guarantee on labor.
 This covers any potential problems that may arise after the installation.

 Lastly, hire a contractor that knows what city building permits to apply for if major alterations are required to replace old window ACs, boilers, and radiators with a centralized heating and cooling system.
 HVAC contractors must comply with city building regulations, especially if any electrical work is being done.